 Don Orione Artigianelli Cultural Center, Venice (Italy)

-The harmonization of education in Ophthalmology needs direct daily contact among trainees, at least for a period of time, to share their previous experiences and to create a network for the future cultural project.
+VOSS is an ambitious cultural project dedicated to young ophthalmologists from all over Europe.
+It was established in 2013 and now it is resurrecting (as the Arab phoenix) after the pandemia.
+This School confirms to be a great opportunity for young ophthalmologists and Faculty members to meet together, to exchange hypothesis, theories and experience, in an unusual and stimulating location.
+The harmonization of education in Ophthalmology needs direct daily contact between trainees and teachers to share their previous experiences and to create a network for future cultural opportunities.
 The Venice Ophthalmology Summer School offers such an experience and new opportunities to young and motivated ophthalmologists.

 Don Orione Artigianelli Cultural Center

 In 2023 the Venice Ophthalmology Summer School will take place in the atmosphere of a more historical Venice, in a prestigious location currently known as “Don Orione Artigianelli Center”, next to the Accademia Bridge and the Gallerie dell’Accademia, with direct overview on Giudecca Canal (the Zattere quayside).
 In fact, the present name refers only to the history closest to us, from the early twentieth century.